JamieMoukatatzakis/Quiz_T1A2/help.md

 MAIN FEATURES

 The main features the user is likely to encounter revolve mostly with user input via the keyboard.
 This means, simply entering a key or supplying an input based off of the instuctions of the application.
 All other features are visible to the user, but they are not directly interactive with the user.

+COMMAND LINE ARGUMENTS

+Placing the -h flag after launching the app will print this help page to your terminal.

+Supplying any of the three current topics as a command line argument, will currently enter the user straight into the quiz section of the app for the specific topic they picked.

+Current Topics = movies, music and gaming

+Thank you for trying out QUIZ_T1A2
+Jamie